 Kenya is renowned as a safari destination.
 But this diverse East African country also boasts an idyllic Indian Ocean coastline studded with palm-lined beaches, pristine coral reefs and centuries-old Swahili ports.
 The main air, rail and road gateway to the coast is Mombasa, an island-based city flanked by some fine beaches, including Diani, Nyali and Bamburi.
 There are also plenty of other beach-holiday options elsewhere along the coast, around Watamu, Malindi and Lamu.
-Here we introduce you to 10 of the best beaches in Kenya, starting to the south of Mombasa and working northwards to the remote Lamu Archipelago.
+Below we introduce you to 10 of the best beaches in Kenya.

 Palm trees in a tropical garden along the Diani Beach Palm trees in a tropical garden along Diani Beach